nesk/proposal-extension-functions/README.md

 Extension functions are basically simple: if a function is in the current scope, and you call it with a receiver, then it acts as an extension function.

-This is potentially dangerous when the scope is too broad, it could accidentaly make calls to functions available in the global scope.
-This is why this feature is limited to modules.
+This feature is limited to modules because it's potentially dangerous when the scope is too broad, it could accidentaly make calls to functions available in the global scope.

 #### Global functions can't be extension functions